Click HERE for an application.

 - We will be closed all school workdays and holidays.

 - If school dismisses BEFORE NOON due to inclement weather, Kids’ Club WILL NOT OPERATE.
-If school dismisses AFTER NOON due to inclement weather, Kids’ Club will operate until 6:00pm, unless weather conditions worsen.
+If school dismisses AFTER NOON due to inclement weather, Kids’ Club will operate for 3 hours after dismissal time, unless weather conditions worsen.
 With worsening conditions, our staff WILL BEGIN TO CALL YOU to arrange for your child/children to be picked up as soon as possible.

 - Cost: 1st and 2nd day–$8.
 First child is $35 per week; additional child is $25 per week.
 If your child attends Kids’ Club THREE or more days a week, you will be charged the weekly rate.
 PRE-PAYMENT WILL BE REQUIRED ON MONDAY OF EACH WEEK.
 Subsidy payments will be due the first Monday of each month.
 If payment is not received, your child will not be allowed to attend Kids’ Club until the payment is made current.
 (If you plan on using Kids Club as a tax deduction, please save your receipts as we do not provide such information during tax season).